GrantWasil/Claude-Project/claude-engineer/ComprehensiveRules/card-types.md

 8.13.
 Credit Line: Located on the bottom of the card and contains credit and set information for that card.

-Note: For more detailed information on each card type and their interactions, please refer to the comprehensive rules document.
+Note: For more detailed information on each card type and their interactions, please refer to the [Glossary](glossary.md) and other sections of the comprehensive rules document.